JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 That tells the interpreter
 "I am looking for the thing in the superexpression marked `/eval` that occupies the position marked `/it`.
-Rather than returning the `/eval` superexpression, only return the `/it` subexpression."
+Rather than returning the entire relationship `bob #flattered /it`, the search will only return the `/it` subexpression."

-The `/eval` keyword is necessary because otherwise the parser would not know which superexpression to replace witht the expression in the `/it` position.
+The `/eval` keyword is necessary because otherwise the parser would not know which superexpression to replace with the expression in the `/it` position.

 For instance, consider the following two similar-looking queries: